Ahmedzaid16/ahmedzaid16.github.io/_pages/CTF Writeups/THM/Brainpan1.md

 **Challenges Difficulty: Hard**
 **Category: Revers**

-## WALKTHROUGH
+## Walkthrough

 ---
 Stating with nmap to scan the machine we found a service called abyss on port 9999 a web server running on port 10000
 ![image.png](/assets/img/posts/Brainpan1/image%2012.png)
-Opening it returns a page that has noting interested
+Opening it returns a page that has nothing interested
 ![image.png](/assets/img/posts/Brainpan1/image%2013.png)
 let's use dirb to discover directories